 |Statutes||Illinois Administrative Code: Title 77, Chapter 855 (Asbestos Abatement for Public and Private Schools and Commercial and Public Buildings in Illinois)|

 |Asbestos Removal Regulations||

 Owners and operators subject to the National Emission Standard for Hazardous Air Pollutants (NESHAP) are required to submit a $150 fee along with a Demolition/Renovation/Asbestos Project Notification Form 10 working days in advance of commencing a regulated asbestos demolition or renovation project.

 Additional regional regulations:

 Note: State regulations are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Illinois Asbestos Regulations: Related Resources

 If you have been (or believe you may have been) exposed to asbestos, perhaps at your worksite, you may be at risk for developing serious illnesses.
 In some cases, you may have a valid claim against another party for your illnesses.
-Learn more by getting a free evaluation of your potential asbestos claim.
+Learn more by talking to an Illinois personal injury lawyer.